sebthebert/Quick-Notes-Containers/README.md

 # Quick-Notes-Containers

+## What is a container ?

+It's chroot on steroids.

+It's not quite like a VM:
+  * uses the host kernel
+  * can't boot a different OS
+  * can't have its own modules
+  * doesn't need init as PID 1
+  * doesn't need syslogd, cron...

+It's just a bunch of processes visible on the host machine (contrast with VMs which are opaque)

 Cgroups = limits how much you can use

 Namespaces = limits what you can see (and therefore use)